 Dance the night away at the Perth Flying Squadron Yacht Club.
 You can dine on classic French meals at the buffet, sip some champagne, or dance to French songs.
 Above all, don’t forget to dress up in red, white, and blue!

-If you’re looking for something a little more low-key, head to one of Perth’s amazing patisseries.
+If you’re looking for something a little more relaxed, head to one of Perth’s amazing patisseries.
 La Patisserie in South Perth and The Pearl of Highgate, located just out of the city, are great spots where you can feast on macarons, croissants, and pastries to make your Bastille Day a little sweeter.

 In Australia’s capital, you can enjoy incredible French food at La Baguette Café’s Bastille Day festivities.
 You can partake in a wonderful three-course meal complete with fantastic French cuisine.
 Make sure to wear your best French-themed clothes; there are rewards for best-dressed.